NanChanNN/muA-lora/README.md

 ## Setup

 All experiments assume **CUDA with BF16/TF32** support.
-Please run:
+Please use the following command to install the dependencies:

 ```bash
 pip install -r requirements.txt